codeface-io/SwiftObserver/README.md

 - Mappings are first-class *Observables* that can be treated like any other *Observable*.

-- Wherever you map updates, you do it in the same terms and with the same chaining syntax: on a mapping, on another observable or on an observation.
+- Wherever you map messages, you do it in the same terms and with the same chaining syntax: on a mapping, on another observable or on an observation.

 - Simple (combined) observation